We’re your vole removal experts

 Vole removal and exclusion

 If you find a vole in your home, it is most likely an accident.
 Although they venture above ground more than moles, they are outdoor rodents.
-Moreover, two signs of voles are dead plants or rearranged dirt.
+Moreover, dead plants or rearranged dirt are two signs of moles.

-Baiting and repellents are unsuccessful in keeping voles away.
+Baiting and repellents are unsuccessful D-I-Y methods of keeping voles away.
 The most effective method of vole removal is trapping.
 More than likely, a vole will bite you if you try to pick it up.
-An experienced wildlife professional should remove the moles to avoid any unwanted bites or diseases.
+An experienced wildlife professional should handle vole removal to avoid any dangerous diseases.

 If damage to your flowerbeds or garden is extensive, we can recommend methods for remediation.